xp44mm/Notebook/F#/Regular Expressions/Regular Expression Overview.md

 - **Atomic zero-width assertions**

   Specify where the matching string should be but don't consume characters.
-For example, the `abc$` regular expression matches any abc word immediately before the end of a line without also matching the end of the line.
+For example, the `abc$` regular expression matches any "abc" word immediately before the end of a line without also matching the end of the line.

 - **Quantifiers**